- Alcohol, Drugs, and Smoking

 It depends on how much and what kind of TV.
 There are certainly plenty of wonderful TV shows for kids of all ages -- and if you're choosing high-quality, age-appropriate programs, minimizing exposure to advertising, and making sure kids have plenty of active and social time, you shouldn't feel guilty about letting them watch some TV.

-Despite the advent of digital media, TV viewing on a TV set still makes up half of all screen time for kids 0 to 8.
+Despite the advent of digital media, TV viewing on a TV set still makes up nearly half of all screen time for kids 0 to 8.
 Here are the key things to consider when it comes to kids and TV:

 Background TV.
 A constantly running TV can interfere with parent-child interactions, which kids need for healthy development.